Stormy9/Stormy9.github.io/CS460/references/git/index.md

 <a href="https://stormy9.github.io/CS460/references/git/images/git_ref_08.PNG">![screenshot of step 8](https://stormy9.github.io/CS460/references/git/images/git_ref_08.PNG)</a>
 <a href="https://stormy9.github.io/CS460/references/git/images/git_ref_09.PNG">![screenshot of step 9](https://stormy9.github.io/CS460/references/git/images/git_ref_09.PNG)</a>
-note I only added **one** of the files, at first... this is so I could show `status` and `add`ing one file vs. multiple files (note there's just a single space between file names).
+note I only added **one** of the files, at first... this is so I could show `add` for one file vs. multiple files (note there's just a single space between file names)...
-plus to show how `status` looks at various steps.
+Plus to show how `status` looks at various steps.

-note I also edited the `woof.md` file, so you can see how that looks when `status` returns, and that you have to `add` that in order to get it to your GitHub (remote) repo.
+Note I also edited the `woof.md` file, so you can see how that looks when `status` returns, and that you have to `add` that in order to get it to your GitHub (remote) repo.

 <br>